 Work at home moms.
 They aren’t making the feminine mistake.

 Leslie herself pursued her career as a journalist and writer from home full time.
-She sprinkled through her book personal stories of women she interviewed who were entrepreneurs or work at home moms.
+She sprinkled through her book personal interviews with mom entrepreneurs or work at home moms.
 Yet she never once offers work at home as an answer to the problems she is trying to help women avoid.

 I have also seen my fair share of moms who lived in poverty while raising their kids because they wouldn’t (or couldn’t?) figure out how to earn some money.
 Even with all the things they were doing to be frugal, I have seen women live in economically depressed situations who were deeply unhappy with things.